THE ABANDONED MILITARY SITE IN BELGIUM

 The German occupiers built this military village during the Second World War.
 They used the site as a base to attack and destroy British bombers.
 After the Liberation, the domain retained its military purpose, but now it is home for the USA Army.
 Later it became the Air Force Enforcement Center, the military school of the Belgian Air Force.

 The site has about 25 blocks of barracks.
-Besides the soldiers rooms we found several bars and restaurants.
-Life didn’t looked that bad for the upcoming soldiers.
+Besides the soldiers rooms, we found several bars and restaurants.
+Life didn’t look that bad for the upcoming soldiers.
 In 1996 the place is closed down, most of the site is used again as a shelter for asylum seekers.
 I visited ‘Kwartier Barbanson’ in 2006 and 2018.